 At Jester III Prison, we are teaching on “Authentic Manhood” as modeled by Jesus.
 This article builds on a recent class.
-I also used some of this material at Belhaven University, in other classes, and in pastoral counseling, mentoring, and discipling.
+I also used some of this material at Belhaven University, in other classes, and in pastoral counseling, mentoring, and disciple making.
 Some parts are adapted and expanded from Eric Geiger of LifeWay.

 What is idolatry?
 Martyn Lloyd-Jones says: Anything in our lives that invades the place that should be occupied by the Lord God alone (Father, Son, and Holy Spirit).
 Anything that holds my life and devotion, anything more central in my life, anything that seems more vital or essential to me than Christ.
 An idol can be anything I worship, live for, and depend on.
 Anything that moves, rouses, attracts, and stimulates me.
-Anything which I give too much of my time, attention, energy, and money to.
+Anything to which I give too much of my time, attention, energy, and money.
 Anything that holds a controlling position in my life can be an idol.1

 An idol (a false god) is not just a physical image we bow down in front of.
 Idolatry in biblical times involved ways of living opposed to trusting and obeying the Lord.
 Tim Keller defines an idol like this: